arizvisa/ida-minsc/docs/static/install.rst

 This should install all of the required Python dependencies, and then you can proceed with installing the actual plugin.
 There are two ways to install the plugin.
-The new way which requires you to modify a file and manually deploy it within the plugin directory, and then the old way which is only necessary if you're using an older version of IDA Pro.
+The new way which requires you to modify a file and manually deploy it within the plugin directory, and then the old way (section :ref:`1.6<install-older>`) which is only necessary if you're using an older version of IDA Pro.

 .. _software-references:
 .. rubric:: References